Repair and Resource Scheduling in Unbalanced Distribution Systems using Neighborhood Search: Simulation and Results

 \section{Simulation and Results}

-The modified IEEE 123-bus distribution feeder is used as a test case for the DSRRP problem.
-Detailed information on the network can be found in \cite{123ieee}.
-The network is modified by including 7 dispatchable DGs and 18 new switches.
-The 7 DGs are rated at 300 kW and 250 kVAr.
-It is assumed that the loads at buses 30, 48, 49, 53, 65, and 76 are critical loads.
+Modified IEEE 123- and 8500-bus distribution feeders are used as test cases for the DSRRP problem.
+Detailed information on the networks can be found in \cite{123ieee} and \cite{8500ieee}. {Since transportation networks data for the IEEE 123- and 8500-bus test cases are not available, the network $G$ and the travel times are simulated by using the Euclidean distance \cite{Hent2015}.
+The average speed of the crews is assumed to be 35 mph in the simulated problems.
+The travel time is calculated by dividing the Euclidean distances between all nodes by the speed of the crews.
+We then scale the travel time such that the travel time between the two furthest locations equals 2 hours.
+The x-coordinates and y-coordinates for the IEEE 123- and 8500-bus test cases can be found in \cite{123ieee} and \cite{8500ieee}, respectively.
+We assume that there is an available path to each damaged component.}.

+The IEEE 123-bus feeder, shown in Fig. \ref{IEEE123_0}, is modified by including 4 dispatchable DGs, 18 new switches, 5 PVs and 2 BESSs.
+The 4 DGs are rated at 300 kW and 250 kVAr.
+PVs in On-grid and hybrid systems are rated at 50 kW, and the PV at bus 62 is rated at 900 kW.
+The forecasted solar irradiance used in the simulation is presented in Fig. \ref{SolarShape}, which is obtained from the National Solar Radiation Data Base (NSRDB) \cite{Solar_Data}.
+The data in Fig. \ref{SolarShape} represent the solar irradiance at a location impacted by Hurricane Matthew.
+The BESSs at bus 2 and 62 are rated at 50 kW/132 kWh and 500 kW/ 2100 kWh, respectively.
+Fig. \ref{LoadCostFig} shows the load shedding costs of each load.
 The problems of optimally allocating the resources, DGs, or switches, are out of the scope of this paper.
 We assume there are 3 depots, 6 line crews distributed equally between the depots, and 4 tree crews with 2 located in Depot 2 and and 1 tree crew in each of the other depots.
 The time step in the simulation is 1 hour.
 The simulated problem is modeled in AMPL and solved using CPLEX 12.6.0.0 on a PC with Intel Core i7-4790 3.6 GHz CPU and 16 GB RAM.